Joint Commission's ORYX may have data flaws

 According to ORYX plans launched last year, each accredited hospital and long-term care organization in the United States must select (or already be participating in) one or more performance measurement systems that have been approved by the Joint Commission.
 Initial requirements call for institutions to select two clinical measures that cover at least 20% of their patient population.
 The number of measures and the percentage of patients covered will increase as the project is phased in over the next few years.
-After the selection process is over, the facilities are to begin submitting data by the first quarter of 1999 to the performance measurement systems, which will then report findings to the Joint Commission.
-Some of the systems will collect infection rate data and some will use other clinical measures.
+After the selection process is over, the facilities are to begin submitting data by the first quarter of 1999 to the performance measurement systems, which then will report findings to the Joint Commission.
+Some of the systems will collect infection rate data, and some will use other clinical measures.
 As currently proposed, only hospitals that voluntarily elect to participate in the advanced ORYX PLUS component of the program must agree to eventual disclosure of the data.
-(See Hospital Infection Control, September 1997, pp. 129-134.)Overall rates, administrative data found

-Participation, even at arm's length, gives the CDC a chance to provide input into the ORYX program, and there are other favorable signs that the system will be improved considerably after a shake-out period.
+Participation, even at arm's length, gives the CDC a chance to provide input into the ORYX program, and there are other favorable signs the system will improve considerably after a shakeout period.
 For example, plans call for an audit of the performance measurement systems by a Joint Commission advisory board that includes top national experts, noted Walter Hierholzer Jr., MD, epidemiologist at Yale-New Haven (CT) Hospital,

 "The bar to get in has been low, but an audit phase has started now," he told SHEA attendees.
 "The audit phase is going to be conducted by this [Joint Commission] scientific advisory board.
 My expectation is that large numbers of these performance measurement providers are going to fall out.
 In fact, some of them have already."